simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 ## Verify domain ownernership

-To verify your domain ownership, press on the "Manage DNS" button under the "Domain" selection in the left sidebar on your Go Daddy dashboard.
+To verify ownership of your domain, press on the "Manage DNS" button under the "Domain" selection in the left sidebar in your GoDaddy dashboard.

 ![](./manage-dns-button.png)

-Then create a TXT record and add the appropriate values from the SimpleLogin DNS setup screen in to the appropriate fields in Go Daddy.
+Then create a TXT record and add the appropriate values from the SimpleLogin DNS setup screen in to the appropriate fields in GoDaddy.

 ![](./txt-record.png)

-After adding the appropriate values from the SimpleLogin DNS setup screen in to the appropriate fields in Go Daddy and waiting for it to be verified in the SimpleLogin DNS setup screen after haing pressed "Verify" in SimpleLogin.
+After adding the appropriate values from the SimpleLogin DNS setup screen in to the appropriate fields in GoDaddy and waiting for it to be verified in the SimpleLogin DNS setup screen after having pressed "Verify" in SimpleLogin.
 It should look something like this.

 ![](./sl-domain-verified.png)

 Once it looks like that, you want to go ahead and add the SimpleLogin MX records.
-But before you do that, you want to make sure that if you have any existing MX records in your DNS Zone, that you remove them first by pressing "Delete" button on them.
+But before you do that, you want to make sure that if you have any existing MX records in your DNS Zone, that you remove them first by pressing the "Delete" button on them.

-## Add MX records to go daddy
+## Add MX records to GoDaddy

-First press on "ADD" button in Go Daddy:
+First press on "ADD" button in GoDaddy:

 ![](./add-mx-records.png)